Tristannn1337/Ivory/README.md

     -   The amount of ETH that the operator is raising out of 32.
     -   Limited to increments of 0.5 ether?
     -   Maximum of 30, minimum of 1
--   **Maturity** (Block)
+-   **Maturity** (Blocks)
-    -   The block that the operator is committing to withdrawing the validator balance by.
+    -   The number of blocks after deposit that the operator is committing to withdrawing the validator balance by.
     -   Enforced by penalties described in the cryptoeconomics withdrawal calculations section.
     -   Operator is given a grace period of +/- 7 days.
     -   Maximum of 30 years, minimum of 1 month